hexagonal-architecture

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Hexagonal architecture (ports/adapters) with DDD principles.
-Use when implementing features, refactoring code, organizing code structure, determining where code should be placed, creating adapters, services, ports, or when questions arise about architectural layers, dependency direction, adapter patterns, or service patterns.About this skill
+Use when implementing features, refactoring code, organizing code structure, determining where code should be placed, creating adapters, services, ports, or when questions arise about architectural layers, dependency direction, adapter patterns, or service patterns.Key capabilities

 Hexagonal Architecture + DDD